rh-aiservices-bu/peer-review/README.md

 Peer-review
 ==============================

 A structured project with data, notebook, models and workflow to allow scientists to consistently replicate experiments.
+A typical data science experiment includes exploring data, building features (also called feature engineering), training multiple models inorder to compare and select one, optimizing the trained model through hyperparameter tuning and finally running prediction on new data (model inference).
+The notebooks have been named and numbered to easily identify the order in the workflow.

 ## Project Organization
 ```
 README.md
 LICENSE
 config                          <- store path, data, model and run related configurations

 data                            <- folder for training and test dataset
    └── input                    <- raw input data
    └── train-test               <- transformed input data for training and testing
    └── inference                <- data for inference

 models                          <- folder to store ml models
    └── trained                  <- subfolder to store trained ml models
    └── tuned                    <- subfolder to store tuned ml models

 notebooks                       <- folder for various notebooks
    └── 01-explore-data.ipynb    <- explore and visualize data
    └── 02-build-features.ipynb  <- clean and transform data for training and testing
    └── 03-train-model.ipynb     <- train multiple models and compare them
    └── 04-tune-model.ipynb      <- optimize ml model through hyperparameter tuning
    └── 05-model-inference.ipynb <- run prediction on new data

 experiments                     <- folder to store artifacts from various runs
-   └── experiment_0             <- replicate experiment and store results in similar
+   └── experiment_0             <- folder to store results for each run.
-       └── data                    directory structure for data and models.
-           └── trained             (similar structure created for each run)
-           └── tuned
+           └── plots            <- contains plots from explore data notebook
+           └── train-test       <- train and test data from build features notebook
        └── models
-           └── trained
+           └── trained          <- trained models from train model notebook
-           └── tuned
+           └── tuned            <- optimized model from tune model notebook
-       └── prediction results
+       └── prediction results   <- prediction results from model inference notebook

 prediction.py                   <- the predict function called from Flask
 wsgi.py                         <- basic Flask application
 flask_run.ipynb                 <- run Flask application on localhost
 flask_test.ipynb                <- test Flask application on localhost
 Dockerfile                      <- Docker configuration to create containers

 requirements.txt                <- List of all required packages
 lib                             <- library routines to read configuration details

 .gitignore                      <- standard python gitignore
 .s2i                            <- hidden folder for advanced s2i configuration
    └── environment              <- s2i environment settings